boltops-tools/lono/docs/_docs/lookup-locations/params.md

 The `BLUEPRINT`, `LONO_ENV`, and `TEMPLATE` are self-explantory.
 But what is `REQUESTED`?

 REQUESTED is either the `--param` value or the stack name.  `--param` takes higher precedence than stack name because it is more explicit.
-Here's area quick example:
+Here's a quick example:

 REQUESTED is the `--param` value: